Supported editions for this feature: Enterprise; Education and Enterprise for Education. Compare your edition

-As a G Suite administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.
+As an administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.

 You can set up compliance and routing rules that require that outgoing messages be signed and encrypted using S/MIME.